khilnani/template-django/README.md

 Commands

+> If you get an error like [: Unexpected operator, use `bash run.sh ...`

 - `./run.sh`
   - If no `$VIRTUAL_ENV` or `./venv` is found, will attempt to create a new virtualenv
+- `./run.sh COMMAND` if you know the command to run.
+This will setup the env variables and run your command
+  - eg. `./run.sh python manage.py validate`
 - `./run.sh bin/ACTION.sh`
   - `ACTION` can be one of the following:
     - `setup.sh` - to install dependencies and create required directories etc.